Bothy

 White Laggan Bothy — common questions

-- 7km from Glentrool visitor centre — about 1.8 hours at a steady walking pace.
+- The walk-in runs 7km from Glentrool visitor centre, roughly 1.8 hours at a steady pace.
 From the Glentrool visitor centre, take the forest track north past Loch Trool to the head of the loch, then continue on the path to Loch Dee.

 - Does White Laggan Bothy have a fireplace?